 Why do Parents and Educators Need to Take Care of Themselves?

 The energy invested in self-care can have positive results.
 The question is: how are you taking care of yourself?
 Parents, families, teachers, providers and other caregivers often prioritize their children’s or student’s needs over their own.

 Remember: taking care of yourself is vitally important in caring for others, especially when caring for children.

 “Parents often put their children’s needs before their own, but doing so continuously and without fail does children a disservice,” Allison Gilbert, senior writer for the Center for Parent and Teen Communication, said in an article.
 “In fact, parents who practice taking care of themselves demonstrate there are healthy ways to manage life’s bumps and bruises.
 Perhaps above all, we create powerful teachable moments when we expose our children to positive stress management techniques like self-care.”

 Why is Self-Care Important to Teachers and Providers?

 The word “care” is in the job description for teachers and providers.
-However, it can often seem like an additional task to take time for self-care.
+However, taking time for self-care can often seem like an additional task.
 Again, taking care of yourself is vitally important in taking care of your students.
 Finding effective and simple ways to practice self-care produces different results, including becoming a more effective teacher, managing stress effectively and serving as an example for your families.